 The When and Where of Car Sales Techniques

-History of Car Sales Techniques
+History of Car Salesman Tips and Techniques

 For example; if you do a poor Meet and Greet it usually leads to a less than great rapport building session and an even worse walk-around.
 But if you start out with a GREAT Meet and Greet the next steps usually follow suit until you sell them a car.
 We have all had both of these experiences when working with customers.

-Sign Up for FREE Car Selling Tips!
+Sign Up for the FREE Sales Tips for Selling Cars!
+On the Right

 Later, Fresh Up on the Lot,